marcus-at-localhost/docs/en/developer-guide/module-creating.md

 Next will describe `app` folder structure:

-- `Modele.php` - main module class where are described module configuration such as module load order, path to files, loading metadata and layouts, etc.
+- `Module.php` - main module class where are described module configuration such as module load order, path to files, loading metadata and layouts, etc.
 - `Controllers` - contains the controllers of the module.
 - `Entities` - folder with ORM entity classes.
 - `Listeners` - event listeners classes.